 A Comprehensive Guide to Credit Card Consolidation

-The minimum payment schedules on your credit cards are not designed to be efficient.
-They don’t help you pay off debt quickly.
+This guide to credit card consolidation can make debt easier to pay off.
+The minimum payment schedules on your credit cards are not designed to get you debt free quickly.
 In fact, they keep you in debt as long as possible because that increases revenue for the credit card issuer.
 So, when minimum payments don’t work, credit card consolidation offers you a better way to repay what you owe.

 What is credit card consolidation?

-Consolidation simply refers to the process of combining multiple debts into a single monthly payment.
+Credit card debt consolidation simply refers to the process of combining multiple debts into a single monthly payment.
 Instead of making payments to all your creditors individually, you roll all your debts into a single, simplified repayment plan.
 At the same time, you also work to reduce or eliminate the interest charges applied to your debt.
-This allows you to get out of debt faster, because more of each payment you make goes to eliminating principal.
+This allows you to get out of debt faster because more of each payment you make goes to eliminating principal.

-There are three basic options that consolidate credit card debt; you can find more information on each solution further down this page.
+There are three basic options that consolidate credit card debt; you can find more information on each debt relief solution further down this page.